 How to De-stress Snakes

 If you think your snake is stressed out, there are many ways you can help.
 But first, you have to identify what’s stressing them.
-Figure out whether their enclosure is too small or you’re keeping them at the wrong temperature/humidity.
+Figure out whether their enclosure is too small, you’re handling them too often, or you’re keeping them at the wrong temperature/humidity.

 Do Snakes Need Hides?

-Hides are where your snake can go if they’re feeling stressed or vulnerable, or if they’re just in need of a rest.
-It’s best for your snake if they have two hides in their enclosure.
+Hides are where your snake can go if they’re feeling stressed or vulnerable, they need rest, or they want to avoid detection from potential predators.
+It’s best for your snake if they have a minimum of two hides in their enclosure.

-There should be one on the basking side, which is warm, and one that’s cooler on the other side.
-These two hides will help your snake to regulate their temperature effectively.
+There should be one hide on the basking side, which is warm, and one that’s cooler on the other side.
+These two hides will help your snake to regulate their temperature more effectively.

 Aside from hides, your snake also needs cover.
-This is just something they can hide under, that isn’t necessarily a hide.
-Think things like branches, leaves, twigs, anything that will make their environment a little more natural.
+Things like branches, leaves, twigs, anything that will make their environment a little more natural.
+Don’t get these from the wild to save money because they could be infested with mites or ticks.

-A cover helps them feel more secure.
+A cover helps your snake to feel more secure.
 The same applies if your snake is a natural burrower, like a western hognose.
-You need to provide them with a proper substrate that they can burrow into and feel safe in.
+You need to provide them with the right type of substrate that they can burrow into and feel safe in.

 Get Your Snake a New Enclosure